Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 ```

 all the groups can be access in order of definition from the board object trough the `boards` lists

+if a specific group is needed it can be accessed trough its name from the board object

 ### Hex cell type
 an hex cell group can have two orientations, **column** (face side up) or **row** (point up), that define the overall look of the board group and changes how the group definition is interpreted